Havoc-Solutions/frontend-mentor-project-template/README.md

    markup.
 3. I used Figma to acquire all the right dimensions involved in the layout and implemented them in the appropriate CSS classes.
-4. The [CSS Cube](https://cube.fyi/) methodology was used when coding the stylesheet and some of the conventions from BEM were used when naming classes.
+4. The [CSS Cube](https://cube.fyi/) methodology was used when coding the stylesheet.

 ### Built with